-Whilst business units have the primary responsibility for managing specific risk exposures under the oversight of the Chief Risk Officer, the Board Risk Committee (BRC), the Risk Management Committee (RMC) and Assets and Liabilities Committee (ALCO) have the primary responsibility for setting SABB's overall risk appetite.
+Whilst business units have the primary responsibility for managing specific risk exposures under the oversight of the Chief Risk Officer and Chief Credit Risk Officer, the Board Risk Committee (BRC), the Risk Management Committee (RMC) and Assets and Liabilities Committee (ALCO) have the primary responsibility for setting SABB's overall risk appetite.

-The composition of the major committees are briefly described below:
+The composition of the major committees is briefly described below:

 The Board of Directors - Generally meets four times a year.
-It is made up of eleven members (the "Directors"), including the Chairman and the Managing Director.
-The Chairman is required to be a non-executive director and shall be Saudi National, and the Managing Director is selected from among the Directors appointed by HSBC Holding BV.
+It is made up of eleven members (the "Directors"), including the Chair and the Managing Director.
+The Chair is required to be a non-executive director and shall be Saudi National, and the Managing Director is selected from among the Directors appointed by HSBC Holding BV.
 According to SABB's by-laws eight (8) of whom shall be appointed by the Ordinary General Meeting for three year terms by way of election pursuant to the accumulative voting method (the "Elected Directors"), and three (3) of whom shall be appointed by the shareholder HSBC Holdings B.V. (the "Appointed Directors"), after having obtained confirmation of no objection from SAMA before any appointment.
 All Directors may be reappointed for new terms.
 The Board of Directors maintains control over SABB and monitors the executive management of SABB.

 The Board Risk Committee (BRC) - The committee is assigned to oversee and advise the Board on all high-level risk related matters, and to provide strategic direction for Risk across SABB, including setting the risk vision, deciding priorities and overseeing the execution of major transformational risk initiatives.
-It consists of three to five members, whom should be Non-Executive Directors.
-The Committee meets on a quarterly basis, and is chaired by one of the non-executive directors whom will be appointed by SABB Board of Directors.
+It consists of three to five members, whom should be Non-Executive Directors or non-Board members.
+The Committee meets at least four time annually, and is chaired by one of the non-executive directors whom will be appointed by SABB Board of Directors.
 The Board Risk Committee is a Board committee and reports directly to the Board.

-Executive Committee (EXCOM) -According to the Bank bylaws the Executive Committee comprises of three to five members, and is chaired by the Bank's Managing Director.
-The Committee shall assist the Managing Director within the powers determined for it by the Board, deal with matters referred to it by him or by the Board, provided that the Executive Committee shall not have the power to alter any resolution, rules or regulations taken or laid down by the Board.
-This delegation includes endorsing of Annual Operating Plan, Strategic Plan, Investment Strategy, Credit facilities / Credit matters beyond its risk limits and Expenses within the expenditure limit set by the Board and noting of key issues brought to the attention of the managing director or executive management by the management Committees such as MANCOM, IT Steering Committee, etc.
+Executive Committee (EXCOM) -According to the Bank bylaws the Executive Committee comprises of three to five members, and is chaired by the Bank's Chair of the Board of Directors, and shall meet at least six times a year.
+The Committee shall assist the Managing Director within the powers determined for it by the Board, deal with matters referred to it by the Managing Director or by the Board, provided that the Executive Committee shall not have the power to alter any resolution, rules or regulations taken or laid down by the Board.
+This delegation includes endorsing of Annual Operating Plan, Strategic Plan, Investment Strategy, Credit facilities / Credit matters beyond its risk limits and Expenses within the expenditure limit set by the Board and noting of key issues brought to the attention of the Managing Director or executive management by the management Committees such as MANCOM, IT Steering Committee, etc.